 To be candid, an open, profile-based social media site like MySpace can be a predator’s dream.
 Drawing on the natural traits of exhibitionism, narcissism and voyeurism that blossom in adolescence, the site was brilliantly designed to empower young people to display their individuality online to the whole world as simply, flexibly and frictionlessly as possible, sharing every detail of their daily lives, friends, interests and passions.

-Not surprisingly, young people jumped at the opportunity to do just that, to the tune of more than 1.5 billion page views per day — roughly 17,000 per second.
-(At one point, our CTO, Aber Whitcomb, told me we had to add several new servers every day to keep up with growth.)
+Not surprisingly, young people jumped at the opportunity to do just that, to the tune of more than 1.5 billion page views per day — roughly 17,000 per second — with 2.3 million concurrent users.
+To grasp the size of that virtual crowd, picture a stadium the size of the Rose Bowl, packed to capacity — 25 times over.
+(At one point, our CTO, Aber Whitcomb, told me we had to unbox, install and provision eight or 10 new servers every day to keep up with growth.
+This was before AWS came along, of course.)
 To a high schooler, MySpace became the online equivalent of wearing band T-shirts to school the day after a concert, decorating a locker with pictures and bumper stickers, and plastering bedroom walls with posters of idols and sex symbols — but open to the entire world.
 By design, the site encouraged openness on profile pages while prudently withholding personally identifiable information (“PII”) for reasons of privacy and safety.
 (Contrast this with Facebook’s “open book” approach, reflecting its roots as a college “facebook” where any student can look up another’s phone number, class year, residence hall, etc.) On MySpace, or any of the major dating sites for that matter, a user might show up as “Sarah from Santa Monica,” without divulging her last name, phone number, address, or even email address; the built-in private messaging system lets members chat about shared interests, flirt, and take things further by exchanging numbers or email addresses if they ever get to that point.
 If things get ugly or uncomfortable, ties can be severed with a mouse click.

 All well and good, you might say, except that for kids at the wild end of the spectrum, it can be all too tempting to post the provocative, the salacious, and even the careless (such as a picture showing the house where they live with a street sign visible in the background).
 The same types who get into trouble offline are likely to get into trouble online as well; catalyzed and amplified by social media, which crosses geographic boundaries and allows for anonymity or pseudonymity, inhibitions can fall faster and farther.
 On the criminal side, the same creep could always hang out at malls or playgrounds, but an online profile gives him a trove of source material to start a conversation, feign shared interests or values, and earn the victim’s trust.